censorship-no-archive/ceno1/ceno-freenet/INSTALL.Bridge.md

 ## Things to consider before running a CENO Bridge node
   * Remember to always configure the Bundle Server agent to proxy its traffic over an anonymizing network.
 Tor and i2p are ideal candidates.
 This is very important.
-If you do not,  your network traffic will expose that you are hosting a bridge, putting yourself and your trusting users in danger.
+If you do not, your network traffic will expose that you are hosting a bridge, putting yourself and the users who trust you in danger.
 In the worst case, you might be accused of accessing illegal content CENO clients have requested.
-  * Do not share either the private key of the USK you are using for publishing bundles, or the insertion URI of your WoT identity.
+  * Do not share neither the private key of the USK you are using for publishing bundles, nor the insertion URI of your WoT identity.
   * If you decide to run a CENO Bridge node, you should make sure your node is continuously running and connected to enough peers.
 Being connected with Friend Nodes well distributed in the Freenet network will radically increase the speed of your bridge